yxlllc/SMSP-Compiler-For-Mathematica/README.md

 About the examples of using this compiler to create real music works, you can check on 例子.nb, which shows the compiler outputs of 5 SMSP project files: helloworld.txt, 字母歌.txt, 字母歌KS.txt, 幻化成风.txt and AlphaChord示范曲.txt.
 The last one was made by LePtC, you can check on the profile of his AlphaChord project: https://github.com/LePtC/AlphaChord/blob/master/v0.2.2

-beats.txt and chords.txt are include files of these projects，which was also made by LePtC.
+beats.txt and chords.txt are include files of these projects, which was also made by LePtC.
 Thank you so much for your great contribution to SMSP.